Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Hanover, New Hampshire, is one of the more expensive senior living options, reflecting the high level of care and supervision needed for those with memory impairments.
 While Hanover's prices are comparable to those in the rest of the state, they are generally higher than in smaller, nearby cities.

-For seniors who require assistance with daily living, Wheelock Terrace can be the perfect choice for memory care assisted living in Hanover, New Hampshire.
-Wheelock Terrace contains a total capacity of 87 dementia units.
-It includes services that include access to geriatric physician, staff nurses trained in dementia care and puzzles and other memory care activities.
-Wheelock Terrace is officially licensed by the state of New Hampshire with license number 02767.
+For seniors who require assistance with daily living, Kendal At Hanover can be the perfect choice for memory care assisted living in Hanover, New Hampshire.
+Kendal At Hanover contains a total capacity of 5 dementia and Alzheimer’s units.
+It offers services like family counseling and support program, aided morning and evening dressing and aid with dining and meal choices.
+Kendal At Hanover is licensed in the state of New Hampshire with license # 305042.

 In Hanover, New Hampshire, Medicare does not directly cover the costs of long-term memory care, such as care provided in a memory care facility or skilled nursing home.
 However, there are certain circumstances where Medicare may help with some of the costs associated with memory care, particularly if the individual requires skilled medical care due to a related condition.